 Drinking water supply changes - Kimberley Park Water Supply Zones

-Maintenance at the Kimberley Park Water Supply Zones, commencing beginning of July until mid-August 2015, will be undertaken to ensure that the water supply continues to meet the stringent requirements of the Australian Drinking Water Guidelines.
+The maintenance at the Kimberley Park Water Supply Zones that commenced at the beginning of July, was completed on 24 August 2015.
+The program was undertaken to ensure that the water supply continues to meet the stringent requirements of the Australian Drinking Water Guidelines.

 - Fact sheet - Drinking Water Supply Changes - Kimberley Park Water Supply Zones (PDF 2109 KB)

 - Fact sheet - Logan City Council Water Supply Disinfection Information (PDF 63 KB)